Imaginings

 Flows, Histories, and Politics of Pollution in Europe (17–20 Century)

 Conference Report Dates: 28–29August, 2020.
 Organizers: Rachel Carson Center for Environment and Society (RCC) Conveners: Andrei Vinogradov (RCC) and Professor Julia Herzberg (Ludwig-Maximilians-Universität München).
 The online workshop started with welcome remarks by the conveners, who outlined the key methodological framework of the event.
-Pollution… Continue Reading “Flows, Histories, and Politics of Pollution in Europe (17–20 Century)”
+Pollution is one of the earliest topics in global environmental history, but…

 Green Talks: Barbro Soller and the Emergence of Modern Environmentalism in 1960s Sweden

 *Featured image: The modern villa family, on the front page of the Dagens Nyheter newspaper, 4 November 1968. ©Dagens Nyheters digital archive, used with kind permission.
 By David Larsson Heidenblad The historiography of modern environmentalism revolves around scientists, intellectuals, activists, and politicians.
-Hence, we know much… Continue Reading “Green Talks: Barbro Soller and the Emergence of Modern Environmentalism in 1960s Sweden”
+Hence, we know much about the likes of Rachel Carson and Barry Commoner, the formation…

 Green Talks: Looking Behind the Scenes of Environmental Journalism

 In this new series edited by Maximilian Feichtner, Jonas Stuck, and Ayushi Dhawan of the DFG Emmy-Noether Research Group Hazardous Travels.
-Ghost Acres and the Global Waste Economy, the authors take a look into the role of environmental journalism in communicating science and spurring… Continue Reading “Green Talks: Looking Behind the Scenes of Environmental Journalism”
+Ghost Acres and the Global Waste Economy, the authors take a look into the role of environmental journalism in communicating science and spurring change, as well as the challenges journalists face in documenting and…

 Uses of Environmental Humanities: Nicole Seymour